EdDataScienceEES/tutorial-sroles1/docs/index.md

 ![image](https://user-images.githubusercontent.com/91271151/144756569-1479db89-9eab-4a71-88fa-0900aa2c5a9c.png)

 This plot is clear, informative and well labled.
 However, there is limitations to gg_mosaic.
 Mosaic plots idealy are able to show more catagorical variables than is displayed here.
-For example, by the use of transparency to distinguish between another variable.
+For example, by the use of ospacity to distinguish between another variable.
 However when using this in gg_mosaic it causes complications.
 Try showing who was the overall winner in each group using the alpha argument in the geom_mosaic aesthetic.

 ```
 # Plot mosaic figure
 (mosaic_plot_alpha <- ggplot(data = combined) +
     geom_mosaic(aes(x=product( Demographic, State_Abbr ),
-                    fill = voted_for, colour = Demographic, alpha = Winner,),
+                    fill = voted_for, colour = Demographic,
+                    alpha = winner_amongst_group,),
                 offset = 0.05) + # Alpha argument included
     scale_alpha_manual(values =c(.5,1)) +
     theme(axis.text.x = element_text(angle = 90, hjust = 1, vjust = .5)) +
     labs(y="Income Demographic", x="Voted for: State",
          title = "Exit Poll") +
     scale_fill_manual(values = c("Trump" = "firebrick3",
                                  "Biden" = "deepskyblue3"))+
     theme_bw() + theme(panel.border = element_blank(),
                        panel.grid.minor = element_blank(),
                        plot.title = element_text(hjust = 0.5),